 This module should start from the premise that quantum mechanics and relativity need to be mutually consistent.
 The Klein Gordon and Dirac equations should be derived as relativistic generalisations of Schrödinger and Pauli equations respectively.
-The Dirac equation should be analysed in depth and its successes and limitations will be stressed.
+The Dirac equation should be analysed in depth and its successes and limitations stressed.

 At the end of this module you should:

 - have an appreciation of the general nature of Relativistic Quantum Mechanics.